myRentokil

 It means you can have early detection and expert intervention.

-The traps are also integrated into customer portals, so all the data is recorded and easily accessible to customers.
+The traps are also integrated to customer portals, so all the data is recorded and easily accessible to customers.

-For Rentokil customers, the data recorded by the devices are pulled onto myRentokil, so customers can find all the relevant information stored in one place, ready for audits and producing pest activity reports.
+For Rentokil customers, data from the devices is integrated into myRentokil, providing instant access to proof-of-service documentation, in-depth data analysis, and comprehensive insights, including pest activity trends, recommendation tracking, and heatmaps.
+It means all relevant information is stored in one place, ready for audits and producing pest activity reports.

 Now that we’ve covered what digital pest control is, it’s time to move on to two killer questions that come hand-in-hand: is it effective and why do I need it?